-This EPD sets out information on hot rolled coil steel product manufactured at the Hot Strip Mill at the BlueScope Port Kembla Steelworks.
+This EPD sets out information on welded beams and columns manufactured at the BlueScope Welded Products Plant at Unanderra, NSW, from steel made at nearby Port Kembla Steelworks.
 As the declared unit of 1 kilogram of steel is in mass and the steel product is consistent in composition, any variability in thickness or length has no bearing on the final assessment.

-Results for hot rolled coil products have been grouped based on their carbon and alloy content (i.e. Low carbon, Medium carbon and Alloyed steel)2.
-Each grade group represents the production-weighted average of a number of similar specific grades of steel, and is representative for those grades.
-Any differences in composition of steel grades within these grade groups is considered insignificant in relation to the overall results.
-The steel grade groups covered by this EPD and the most common products under each group are presented on page 9.
+Results for welded beams and columns have been categorised based on their carbon and alloy content as 'Alloyed steel'.
+This grade group represents the production-weighted average of a number of similar specific grades of steel, and is representative for those grades.
+Any differences in composition of steel grades within this group is considered insignificant in relation to the overall results.